sagartulips/simple-scheduled-maintenance/readme.txt

 * Start Date/Time: When maintenance should begin
 * End Date/Time: When maintenance should end
 * Time Zone: Select your timezone (important for accurate scheduling)
+* Show Maintenance Image: Toggle to show/hide the maintenance image
-* Maintenance Image: Upload a custom image for the maintenance page
+* Maintenance Image: Upload a custom image for the maintenance page (with remove button)
 * Show Countdown: Enable/disable the countdown timer

 **Language-Specific Messages:**